Alistair Brown

 United Kingdom

-Al Brown is a Professor of Medical Mycology and is the Co-Director for Training in the Medical Research Council Centre for Medical Mycology at the University of Exeter.
-His team is investigating how the fungal pathogen, Candida albicans, adapts to host niches during colonisation and infection.
-He has published over 285 research articles, and trained a total of 49 PhD students and 55 postdocs.
+Al Brown is a Professor of Medical Mycology in the Medical Research Council Centre for Medical Mycology at the University of Exeter.
+His team investigates how the fungal pathogen, Candida albicans, adapts to host niches during colonisation and infection.
+He now works part time, having published over 310 research articles and trained a total of 49 PhD students and 55 postdocs.

 < back